asndiallo/pantry-pal-server/README.md

 ## Acknowledgments

-- The PantryPal team acknowledges the incredible support of the open-source community and the powerful tools provided by OpenAI for making this project possible.
+- The PantryPal team acknowledges the powerful tools provided by OpenAI for making this project possible.
 - Special thanks to all contributors for their valuable contributions.

 ## Contact